Damiani Group: History

-In 2010, Damiani had a net loss of €18.2 million (USD$25.6 million).
+In 2010, Damiani had a net loss of €18.2 million (USD25.6 million).
 The company's estimated total sales (in 2010/2011) were €150 million.
 In 2010, Birks & Mayors agreed to distribute all Damiani Group's brands, for five years, in the United States.
 In 2012, Damiani entered into a partnership with MingFung/Hengdeli Group to distribute its watches and jewelry in China.
 Also, in 2012, Damiani received permission by the Government of India to invest in the Indian jewelry market.

-As of November 2012, Damiani had an annual revenue of €151.6 million (USD$193.3 million).
-In the fiscal year ending March 2013, Damiani S.P.A. had sales of €137.82 million (USD$185.75 million) Currently, Damiani is run by the third generation of the Damiani family, that has been on the board of directors since 1996.
+As of November 2012, Damiani had an annual revenue of €151.6 million (USD193.3 million).
+In the fiscal year ending March 2013, Damiani S.P.A. had sales of €137.82 million (USD185.75 million) Currently, Damiani is run by the third generation of the Damiani family, that has been on the board of directors since 1996.

 In 2012, the company became the first jeweler to obtain the authorization to hold a 51% controlling interest in an Indian-based entity, Damiani India.
 In November 2013, Damiani raised funds for the Italian Red Cross to support people affected by the storms in Sardinia by donating 20 percent of certain sales in Damiani’s flagship stores in Italy and watch retailer Rocca.

 The President Guido Damiani received the America Award of the Italy-USA Foundation in 2013.

 In December 2018, Leading Jewels, the holding company of Damianis, announced it will buy Casa Damiani's shares for 11.8 million euros total, in order to delist it from the Milan bourse.
 The same year, the brand announced a partnership with the Rossoneri becoming AC Milan's "luxury partner".

 In January 2019, the company launched a takeover bid for delisting from the Stock Exchange: since its debut it has lost more than 75% of its value.

 In March 2019 the company returns to being family-owned after having exceeded 96% of ownership of the shares with an offer of € 0.855 per share and the consequent delisting after the bidder has exercised the right to purchase.